 Former football star Herschel Walker is the Republican candidate for Senate in Georgia, a nomination he won after building a profile as a right-wing personality in the last decade or so.
 Like other conservatives, Walker sometimes describes problems in the Black U.S. population as the consequence of individual failings rather than structural discrimination, and has a habit in particular of criticizing Black men who create “fatherless” homes by abandoning their children.
-Walker’s 22-year-old son Christian is himself a right-wing social media personality, and Walker has spoken about his close relationship with Christian when discussing family-related topics.
-(See this late May discussion on PBS.)
+Walker’s 22-year-old son Christian is himself a right-wing social media personality, and Walker has spoken about his close relationship with Christian when addressing family-related topics.
+(See this late May discussion.)

 On June 14, though, the Daily Beast reported that Walker has a 10-year-old son whom he does not see, and whom he did not legally acknowledge until being taken to court.
 Then, on June 15—that’s one day after June 14—the Daily Beast reported that Walker has a 13-year-old son as well.
 In confirming this, Walker’s campaign also disclosed that he has a daughter who is about 40 years old.